BrainJarOrg/battleships-bot/README.md

 Please note that if you violate any of these, your bot will just keep getting beaten up.
 Be nice to your bot.

+### 5. FIGHT !

+Register your bot at https://www.brainjar.org/profile/battleships

+And that's it!
+Now click on fight to see who's better !

+__Before each fight, we will git pull the code from the master branch, no need to do anything___

 ## HOWTO

 ### run.sh